Our Blogs – Slepian Ellexson, PLLC

 Carpal tunnel syndrome and Social Security Disability benefits

-Published on October 4th, 2019 by Web Master
+Published on October 4th, 2019 by Eric Slepian

 Within the wrist there is a complex network of nerves and tendons.
 These nerves and tendons pass through a small space, referred to as the carpal tunnel.
 In some cases, overuse or other factors can result in pressure within this small space, potentially compressing the nerves that control the hand.
 When this happens, medical professionals […]